man covers his mouth to cough in bed

 What’s the best way to sleep when you have a cough?

-Wahab: If your cough is part of a seasonal respiratory virus, like the common cold, try elevating your head and chest with extra pillows or a wedge.
-Try laying on your side, not back.
+If your cough is part of a seasonal respiratory virus, like the common cold, try elevating your head and chest with extra pillows or a wedge.
+You can also try lying on your side, not back.
 These tricks can work because you usually have nasal congestion when coughing.
 Mucus buildup can drip back into your throat (AKA post-nasal drip) and trigger the cough.
-Elevating your head or laying on your side may let the mucus drip out instead of back into your throat.
+Elevating your head or lying on your side may let the mucus drip out of your nose instead.

-If you have a lot of nose congestion, you might benefit from an OTC nasal decongestant spray.
+If you have nose congestion, you might benefit from an OTC nasal decongestant spray for a brief period.

 You might find a throat lozenge or honey soothing if you have a sore or dry throat or cough.
 It can also calm the cough reflex.

 Staying hydrated and keeping the air warm and humidified may also help reduce coughing.
-Cold and dry air can be a trigger for cough.
+Cold and dry air can trigger a cough.

 What should everyone know about coughs and sleeping?

-Wheezing, shortness of breath, coughing up blood, high fevers, body aches, chills, or difficulty swallowing or keeping own liquids/food are concerning conditions.
+Wheezing, shortness of breath, coughing up blood, high fevers, body aches, chills, or difficulty swallowing or keeping down liquids/food are concerning conditions.
 If you develop any of these, please seek medical attention sooner.